hermanwenhe/TeamsFx/templates/ts/office-addin-wxpo-taskpane/README.md

 Office add-ins are integrations built by third parties into Office by using our web-based platform.
 This add-in template supports: Word, Excel, PowerPoint, Outlook.
 Now you have the ability to create a single unit of distribution for all your Microsoft 365 extensions by using the same manifest format and schema, based on the current JSON-formatted Teams manifest.

+> Note:
+> The unified app manifest for Word, Excel, and PowerPoint is in preview.
+Visit [this link](https://aka.ms/officeversions) to check the required Office Versions.
+Also, publishing a unified add-in for Word, Excel, PowerPoint is not supported currently.

 ## Prerequisites

 - [NodeJS](https://nodejs.org/en/): version 18 or 20